 - Construction work accidents or when debris from a construction site falls onto a pedestrian

-- Lack of protection such as a helmet by bicyclist or those who ride motorcycles as directed by the law
+- Lack of protection such as a helmet by a bicyclist or those who ride motorcycles as directed by the law

-- Medical accidents and malpractice including events that lead to cerebral palsy
+- Medical accidents and malpractice, including events that lead to cerebral palsy

 - Anesthesiology malpractice due to errors

 - Violence or violent crimes that are linked to poor safety standards

 - Semi-truck accidents that involve unsafe driving, fatigue, or falling asleep while driving, rollovers